zepingyu0512/zepingyu0512.github.io/_pages/about.md

 My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs (MLLMs).
 I believe that a deeper understanding of these models can inform the design of more robust, controllable, and efficient architectures, and guide practical techniques for improving model performance.
 In particular, I work on:

-**a) Mechanistic interpretability of LLMs and multimodal LLMs.**
+**a) Mechanistic interpretability of LLMs and MLLMs.**
-I develop and apply interpretability techniques to investigate how LLMs and multimodal LLMs perform a wide range of tasks using a shared architecture.
+I develop and apply interpretability techniques to investigate how LLMs and MLLMs perform a wide range of tasks using a shared architecture.
 Through these efforts, I aim to establish principled insights that inform and guide the future development of these models.

 1. **Understanding fundamental abilities**
    I analyze how core skills emerge in LLMs, including factual knowledge, arithmetic reasoning, and in-context learning.